saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 in the test suite and consequently couldn't be easily configured, like with a configuration file or the command-line.

-It also cannot be run as an unprivileged user because it assumes that the current user is the super-user and doesn't make distinction with the parts requiring privileges.
+It also cannot skip tests correctly.
+The tests to be skipped just have their TAP plan rewritten to send "1..1\nok 1", which hardly give feedback to the user that the test wasn't executed.

 ### Isolation

 A lot of assertions are written in a single file.
-This is due to TAP which encourages large tests instead of small isolated ones, but also because it's harder to split and refactor a shell script.
+This is due to the TAP-based approach which encourages large tests instead of small isolated ones, but also because it's harder to split and refactor a shell script.

+Another problem is that some tests needs privileges to be run.
+Because it assumes that the current user is the super-user and doesn't make distinction with the parts requiring privileges, it's impossible to know which parts fail because of the lack of rights.

-Given the lack of isolation between these assertions, it is more difficult to debug errors.
+Also, given the lack of isolation between these assertions, it is more difficult to debug errors.

 ### Debugging